 When choosing a size, check out Hurtta’s size guide, which explains that the most important coat measurement is the back length, to ensure you get the right coverage for your dog.

-If you and your dog spend time outdoors in low light, poor visibility or dark mornings and nights, then consider getting them a reflective dog jacket that boosts their visibility.
+If you and your dog spend time outdoors in low light, poor visibility or dark mornings and nights, then consider getting them a reflective dog coat that boosts their visibility.

 This jacket is quick and easy to get on, with two clips to secure it around your dog’s chest, making it great for quick morning or evening walks or runs to keep your dog visible to other road or trail users.
 It’s available in three different colors (including a less vibrant black version).